USEPA/invitroTKstats/invitroTKstats/data-raw/Smeltz-Clint/README.md

 Descriptions of files found within invitroTKstats/data-raw/Smeltz-Clint.

+The unprocessed data file \insertCite{smeltz2023plasma}{invitroTKstats} is used to generate the readily available example Clint dataset which can be accessed with `data("Clint-example")`.

+The processed data files are outputs from generating the data during level-4 processing.
+They are also used within the "Clint" vignette to demonstrate example level-4 files for users.

 ### Unprocessed data
 The raw data file contains mass spectrometry measurements of intrinsic hepatic clearance (Cl~int~) for cryopreserved pooled human hepatocytes.
 Chemicals were per- and poly-fluorinated alkyl substance (PFAS) samples.
 The experiments were led by Dr.s Marci Smeltz and Barbara Wetmore.